 That's the most dangerous moment.
 Not when you're lost.
 When you're lost and you feel found.

-The Double Entry Protocol exists for one reason.
+The Second Life exists for one reason.

 To make you impossible to farm.